Ofiaduagbara/chukwuemekadata/README.md

 ![](sales_data_task1.png)

- In this sales data task 1, we were asked to show only employees who are freelancers and equally highlight those whose salaries are above $10,000. that was possible possible with the help of SORTING and FILTERING the job types and the salary range.
+ In this sales data task 1, we were asked to show only employees who are freelancers and equally highlight those whose salaries are above $10,000. that was possible with the help of SORTING and FILTERING the job types and the salary range.